junaidshk/number-recognition/README.md

-# number-recognition
+# Number Recognition using ML & Image Processing.
-Android App which uses OpenCV &amp; ML model, for image processing &amp; predicting the numbers captured in the image.
+Android App which uses an API to connect to a OpenCV &amp; ML model deployed on AWS, to predict the numbers captured in an image.